highcharts-for-python/highcharts-stock/docs/using.rst

   **Highcharts Stock for Python** and
   `Highcharts Stock <https://www.highcharts.com/products/stock/>`__ support 50
   different :term:`technical indicators <technical indicator>`, which are visualizations that are derived from *other* :term:`series` on your chart.

-These technical indicators are a special kind of series, however they do not have a ``.data`` property and thus cannot be given their own data points.
-Their data points are calculated automatically by `Highcharts Stock <https://www.highcharts.com/products/stock/>`__ from the related :term:`series` indicated in their :meth:`.linked_to <highcharts_stock.options.series.base.IndicatorSeriesBase.linked_to>`
+  These technical indicators are a special kind of series.
+They do not have a ``.data`` property and thus cannot be given their own data points.
+Their data points are calculated automatically by
+  `Highcharts Stock <https://www.highcharts.com/products/stock/>`__ from the related :term:`series` indicated in their :meth:`.linked_to <highcharts_stock.options.series.base.IndicatorSeriesBase.linked_to>`